Construction & Engineering Investment Banking: The Best Way to Build a Strong Finance Foundation?

 Do you see new methodologies or multiples, or variations on the well-known ones?

-A: A lot of the valuation side is very standard: you still use future share price analysis, a traditional unlevered DCF using WACC, and traditional public comps, precedent transactions, and LBO analysis.
+A: A lot of the valuation side is very standard: you still use future share price analysis, a traditional DCF based on Unlevered Free Cash Flow, and traditional comparable company analysis, precedent transactions, and LBO analysis.

 The difference is that you may pay more attention to certain metrics, particularly when reviewing operating benchmark comps.